VINx IS NOW

 Phone screen interviews are great because you’re really just having a guided conversation with the applicant.
 I use this time to go over the resume, talk about any experience they have in the field, why they left each position on their resume and we talk about our hospital’s philosophy and values, the position and schedule requirements.
 I also ask what they liked best and least about their previous positions.

-If those things all check out, I ask the big one – “Not to limit you to a certain wage, but what is the minimum hourly rate that you would accept for this position?”
+If those things all check out, I review the details of our open position and I ask the big one – “Not to limit you to a certain wage, but what is the minimum hourly rate that you would accept for this position?”
 This question allows you both to communicate transparently about the potentially biggest hurdle.
 Assume they’re going to shoot for the stars.
 Be honest with them if that’s out of your range!
 You may find as I have that they’ll back down a bit if they find other aspects of the job attractive.

 I finish up the phone screen with my favorite question of all.
 “Why should I hire you?”
 This forces the candidate to really think and sell themselves and you can tell who’s truly enthusiastic to join your team or who’s done research on your hospital and can tell you why they’re a great fit.
 If I can’t have a comfortable phone screen conversation with someone, chances are good they won’t be joining our team.

 At the end of the phone screen, I ask if the candidate is willing to have a drug test, criminal background check and reference check for the position.
 If so, I set them up for an in-person interview with me and a member of the team they would potentially be joining and let them know we’ll follow it up immediately with a 3-hour paid working interview.

 Get by with a little help from your friends.